-The first examination for Pain Medicine subspecialty will be held by the end of September in 2016.
+The first Pain Medicine subspecialty examination was held in September 2016.
+In 2017, the exam will take place on September 26 and 27 from 9:00 am to 12:00 pm.
 The examination consists of a written component only.
 This examination assesses the candidate's competence to function as a Pain Medicine consultant as it pertains to the Objectives of Training.
 The format will be short answer question (SAQ).
 Candidate who would like to apply for the examination can go to the RCPSC website for more information:

 [Getting started with Royal College Credentials and Examinations]

 The examination fee set by the Royal College for the written examination of Pain Medicine is currently $2005.00

 Comprehensive objective examinations make it possible to obtain a more complete evaluation of the candidate's strengths and weaknesses.
 Success or failure is based on consideration of all components of the examination.
 Candidates who are unsuccessful at this examination must, if within their period of eligibility, repeat all components of the examination.